7th Grade Science Parent Letter- Ms. Higginbotham, Rm. 166

 Here’s what you can expect from me: I will treat your child with respect and compassion.
 I will respond to communications from you in a timely manner and will act upon suggestions and comments that you make to me.

 I expect QUALITY work: completely finished, the best they can do and on time.
-Late work will be accepted with a consequence of 10% point deduction per day (communication will eliminate penalties).
+Late work will be accepted with a consequence of 10% point deduction/day (up to 3 days late).
+I will not accept late work after 3 days.
 If there is an extenuating circumstance please contact me; these will be handled on an individual basis.

 1. Be on time.

 2. Be prepared to study and learn (bring your comp. book every day).

 4. Follow teacher directions, class rules, and procedures.

 5. Show respect to the teacher, other students, and yourself.

 Choosing to follow the above rules will result in positive consequences; whereas, an infraction of any of the above standards will result in one or a combination of the following consequences: